Bringing your family

 If your children will be coming with you to Germany, you should find out as early as possible what child care facilities are available.
 Day care spots are in high demand, and there are often waiting lists.
 So it's a good idea to apply for and try to get day care spots for your children prior to arrival in Germany.

 Children between the ages of three and six years have a statutory right to a place in a kindergarten, though kindergarten attendance remains voluntary.
 As childcare provisions and care times vary from facility to facility we recommend that you contact these facilities prior to your arrival.
-In addition to kindergartens, there are (Kinder-)Krippen (crèches) that provide childcare for babies and toddlers.
+In addition to kindergartens, there are "Krippen" (crèches) that provide childcare for babies and toddlers.
 A fee based on the parents' income level, on the range of services the respective facility provides and the number of siblings is charged for places at childcare facilities.
+For children over 3 years of age, attendance at a childcare facility is free of charge (except for a fee for meals, if applicable).

 If you wish to bring your children to Oldenburg, you should find out about daycare options and facilities prior to your arrival.
 The kindergarten year usually starts in August, and only in exceptional cases is it possible to get a place in a facility on short notice.